fernandoenzo/parallel-utils/README.md

 > &nbsp;2.
 It organizes a set of functions so that they follow a strict order in their execution, regardless of the thread from which they are called.

-To achieve this first goal, the Monitor class includes the following couple of functions:
+To achieve the second goal, the Monitor class includes the following couple of functions:

 ```python
 def lock_priority_code(uid: Union[str, int], order: int = 1, total: int = 1)